This tutorial covers:

 Prerequisites

-To follow along this tutorial, you’ll need the following:
+To get the most from this tutorial, you’ll need the following:

 - A GitHub account.